Except for the Medal of Honor, the Department of Defense never made centralized

 for each medal can contain only yes or no, not a count.

-The Virtual Wall does not show ribbons that would be worn on the right breast pocket,
+The Virtual Wall does not normally show ribbons that would be worn on the right breast pocket,

-including unit citations, Combat Action Ribbon, and foreign medals.
+including unit citations and foreign medals.
 Among the foreign medals

-that we do not show on The Virtual Wall are the Vietnam Gallantry Cross and
+that we do not normally show on The Virtual Wall are the Vietnam Gallantry Cross and

-Air Force Commendation, or Joint Service Commendation medals.
-We do not show Expert,
+Air Force Commendation medals.
+We do not normally show Expert,

 If you know of a medal not yet shown on the memorial page of a person who died in Vietnam

-we want to add that information to the Coffelt Database and properly display the medals.
+we want to add that information to our database and properly display the medals.

-We do not have the authority to issue medals, therefore we need proof.
+Since we do not have the authority to issue medals, we therefore need proof.
+Either:

 Documentation in the forms above can be sent to us by email or to the postal address at the bottom of this page.